Whenever You're Ready (The Good Place): Plot

 Eleanor (Kristen Bell) suspects that Chidi (William Jackson Harper) is ready to leave and panics.
 To get him to stay, she takes him to the Acropolis of Athens and Paris, which both have significance to him.
 Chidi realizes what Eleanor is doing; Eleanor confesses she's afraid of being abandoned, and Chidi agrees to stay.
 However, at dinner, Eleanor recalls What We Owe to Each Other and realizes she is creating selfish, unjustifiable "rules" to keep Chidi there.
 She allows him to leave.
-After one last night with Eleanor, Chidi follows Janet to the door and walks through.
+After one last night with Eleanor, Chidi leaves in the early morning before Eleanor wakes up (at her request), follows Janet to the door and walks through.
 Jason suddenly appears, having found the necklace in his pocket.
-He explains he waited for almost a thousand infinities for Janet to return by living peacefully in the woods, almost like a monk.
+He explains he waited eons for Janet to return by living peacefully in the woods, almost like a monk.
 After giving Janet the necklace, Jason walks through the door.

-Without the rest of the group Michael and Eleanor struggle to find fulfillment.
+Without the rest of the group, Michael and Eleanor struggle to find fulfillment.
 Eleanor visits Mindy St. Claire (Maribeth Monroe) and convinces her to enter the new afterlife system under Tahani's oversight.
 However, despite this, she is still not ready to walk through the door.
 Michael tries to use the door, but since he is immortal it does not work.
 Eleanor persuades the Judge (Maya Rudolph) to make Michael human, allowing him to live on Earth and eventually enter the afterlife system.

 As "Michael Realman" begins a normal life on Earth, Eleanor is finally ready to leave.
 She walks through the door and becomes a series of sparks in the sky.
-One spark drifts down to a man on Earth (Kurt Braunohler), who decides to return a wrongly delivered letter to Michael.
+One spark drifts down to a man on Earth (Kurt Braunohler), about to throw a wrongly delivered letter away.
+The spark drifts into him, and he picks it up and decides to track down the owner.
+He delivers the letter to the right address, which is Michael's.
 Michael thanks the man and tells him to "take it sleazy".